Retirees Come to Central Texas and Picturesque Georgetown for its Friendly Atmosphere, Charming Downtown and Relaxed Lifestyle

 CARTS (Capital Area Rural Transportation System) provides curb to curb van service throughout Georgetown and to surrounding towns, including Austin.
 All vehicles are wheelchair accessible, and most rides are between $2 to $6 one way.
 It also has a curb to curb service.

 This is Texas so summers are hot.
 July temperatures reach the high-90s during the day and dip into the mid-70s during the evening.
 Winters are mild with highs in the 50s and lows in the 30s.
 On average, the area receives 33 inches of inches of rain and a dusting of snow each year.
 On the comfort index, a combination of temperature and humidity, Georgetown comes in below the national average.
 The sun shines 230 days of the year.
-The air quality is below the national average, but the water quality is above the national average.
+The air quality is below the national average.

 Retirement in Georgetown has some drawbacks.
 The chance of a tornado is 115% above the national average and a twister touched down in 2015.
-The San Gabriel rose above its banks during the same storm (steps are being taken to build a retaining wall to prevent future flooding).
-Not all locals are happy with the large influx of newcomers or with the fact that large box retail stores, including WalMart, have opened up on the edges of town.
+The San Gabriel rose above its banks during the same storm and flooded parts of the city (local leaders have 62 projects on the books that will help eliminate future flooding).
 Some people grumble that Georgetown, a longtime rural hamlet, is growing up, becoming self-sufficient and losing a bit of its charm.

 And yet, Georgetown entices.
-It may be growing up, but it still has plenty of small town ambiance, friendliness and civic pride, enough to make it a great retirement spot, indeed.
+It may be growing up, but it still has enough small town ambiance, friendliness and civic pride to make it a great retirement spot!